EmmaRocheteau/emma-rocheteau-website/content/home/reviewing.md

 title: Reviewing Experience
 ---

+- Machine Learning for Healthcare Conference (MLHC) 2023
+- Conference on Health Inference and Learning (CHIL) 2023
+- Conference on Health Inference and Learning (CHIL) 2022
+- Machine Learning for Health (ML4H) Symposium
 - Machine Learning for Healthcare Conference (MLHC) 2021
 - Machine Learning for Preventing and Combating Pandemics (MLPCP) Workshop at ICLR 2021
 - Trustworthy AI for Healthcare (TAIH) Workshop at AAAI 2021